 - Mark Zuckerberg (Facebook)

+I am sure there are others that take a nominal salary like Warren Buffet who makes $100,000 per year.
 As alluded to above, the problem with the $1/yr salary it is mostly just a publicity stunt done for goodwill.
 For example, according to Quartz,

 When Facebook went public last year, Zuckerberg exercised 60 million stock options, then worth nearly $2.3 billion, buying those shares for next to nothing.
 (He sold half of the stock to cover his tax bill.)
 And he’s still sitting on another 60 million stock options that can be exercised on Nov.
 7, 2015, for the same dirt-cheap price of six cents